Taxes · May 24, 2024

 Allowing for the sometimes fuzzy line between mission-based fundraising and profit-focused revenues, the IRS has identified a series of UBIT exceptions and exclusions.

-For example, the following may not count as taxable income:
+For example, income from the following sources may not count as taxable income:

 • Dividends and interest